-Tempeh, fresh veggies, and noodles are combined with an easy homemade teriyaki sauce in this delicious 30 minute vegetarian stir fry!
-This is a great weeknight dinner that the whole family will love.
+Tempeh, fresh veggies, and noodles are combined with an easy homemade teriyaki sauce in this delicious vegetarian tempeh stir fry!
+This is a great weeknight dinner that comes together in just 30 minutes.

 Recipe features

-If tempeh isn't your cup of tea, you might like my tofu stir fry better.
+If tempeh isn't your cup of tea, you might like my tofu noodle stir fry better.

-- Tempeh: We will use one package of storebought tempeh sliced into 1 inch cubes.
-New to tempeh?
-It is made by fermenting soybeans with a specific type of mold which yields yields a nutty and flavor.
+- Tempeh: We will use one package of storebought tempeh sliced into 1-inch cubes.
+It is made by fermenting soybeans with a specific type of mold which yields a nutty flavor.

 - Veggies: We will use red pepper bell, snow peas, carrots and broccoli.